chazapp/hello-api/README.md

 This repository provides a Dockerfile that runs the application in Gunicorn for production purposes.
 The production system should use a Postgres > v14 database.
+The Docker container is freely available at `ghcr.io/chazapp/hello-api:<release>`.

 Provide the `DB_URI` database connection string as an environment variable in your container orchestration engine of choice, then expose port 8000 to access the API.

+A Kubernetes `kustomize` package is available in this repository's `k8s/` directory.